MooersLab/writingLogTemplateInOrg/README.md

 ### Features of Version 0.3

-The writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and Guidelines, checklists, protocols, and helpful.
+The writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and guidelines, checklists, protocols, and helpful.

 ### Project intiation